Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public health as:

 For more information, see the latest director of the study Robert Waldinger talk about the key findings from the Harvard Study of Adult Development.
 His TED talk has over 16 million views at this time of publication:

 I hope that you find these highly significant findings as fascinating as I do.
 They really do highlight the benefits of investing in ambitious public health studies such as these two.

-They also give us the best scientifically supported indicators yet of the paths that you want to go down or the changes that you need to make if you want to live a happy, healthy and long-life.
+They also give us the best scientifically supported indicators yet of the paths you want to go down or the changes you need to make if you’re going to live a happy, healthy, and long life.